Los Angeles Times editor to step down this month

-One person familiar with the situation told Reuters further layoffs at the paper were expected and that may have been a factor in Stanton's departure.

-Stanton has been editor since 2007, guiding the paper through a tumultuous period during which its parent, Tribune Co, has been mired in bankruptcy proceedings and the newsroom has weathered several rounds of layoffs.

-He will be replaced on December 23 by Maharaj, the managing editor for news since 2008, the Times said in a statement.
+He will be replaced on December 23 by Davan Maharaj, who has been managing editor for news at the paper since 2008, the Times said in a statement.

-A spokeswoman for the Times declined to comment on the possibility of layoffs.
-In a statement, Stanton did not give a reason for his departure.

-In a note to staff, he stressed the accomplishments during his tenure, including strong growth in online traffic that has given the paper an audience of "more than 17 million readers a month around the world."
-He also pointed to innovations in video and interactive databases.

 The bankruptcy proceedings have dragged on since then, with various creditors unable to agree on a reorganization plan.